mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 135
+Upto page 140

-Add crosscount to socialnetwork.py:
+Chapter 6

+Before that:
+Find out what vector cross-product is
+Debug why crosscount is always returning 0